Skip to main content

 Search

 The search feature lets users find specific information within a website.
 They can use search as an alternative to navigation.
 Or they may need to use it if they get stuck in the navigation.
+If your application needs a search feature, consider using the standard header component (coming soon).

 Search uses metadata to filter content for the user.
 Search then presents results to the user that are relevant to their search query.